glacials/twos.dev/src/cold/winter.md

 Usage: `winter init`

 Initialize the current directory for use with Winter.
-The Winter directory structured detailed above will be created, and default starting templates will be populated so that you have a working `index.html` listing posts.
+The Winter directory structure detailed above will be created, and default starting templates will be populated so that you have a working `index.html` listing posts.

 #### `winter build` {#build}